Alberta CAPC and CPNP Coalition

 • Strategic Plan

-• - children experiencing developmental delays, social, emotional, or behavioural problems; and abused and neglected children
+• children experiencing developmental delays or social, emotional, and behavioural problems

 Special consideration is given to Metis, Inuit and off-reserve First Nations children, the children of recent immigrants and refugees, children in lone-parent families and children who live in remote and isolated communities.